Purpose

 Detailed Description

-This Phase 1/2, first-in-human (FIH), open-label, dose-escalation and dose-validation/expansion study will assess ziftomenib, a menin-MLL(KMT2A) inhibitor, in patients with relapsed or refractory acute myeloid leukemia (AML).
-The dose-escalation part of the study (Phase 1a) will determine the maximal tolerated dose (MTD) and/or the recommended Phase 2 dose (RP2D).
-The dose-validation/expansion part of the study (Phase 1b) will determine the safety, tolerability, and minimal biologically effective dose of ziftomenib in dosing cohorts which have demonstrated early biological activity and have been determined to be safe in the dose-escalation phase.
-The Phase 2 portion of the study will determine the safety, tolerability, and anti-leukemia activity of ziftomenib in patients with NPM1-m AML.
+This first-in-human (FIH), open-label study will assess ziftomenib, a menin-MLL(KMT2A) inhibitor, in patients with relapsed or refractory (R/R) acute myeloid leukemia (AML).
+The trial includes a Main Study and four sub-studies.
+The Main Study is a Phase 1/2 dose-escalation and dose-validation/expansion study to assess ziftomenib in patients with R/R AML.
+The dose-escalation part of the study (Phase 1a) will determine the maximum tolerated dose (MTD) and/or the recommended Phase 2 dose (RP2D).
+The dose-validation/expansion part of the study (Phase 1b) will determine the safety, tolerability, and minimal biologically effective dose (MBED) of ziftomenib in biomarker-specific dosing cohorts from among doses that demonstrated early biological activity and are determined to be safe in the dose-escalation phase.
+The Phase 2 portion of the study will determine the safety, tolerability, and anti-leukemia activity of ziftomenib in patients with nucleophosmin 1-mutant (NPM1-m) AML.
+In Sub-study 1, the effects of co-administration of ziftomenib on the pharmacokinetics (PK) of midazolam will be studied in patients with R/R AML with certain genetic mutations.
+In Sub-study 2, the effects of co-administration of itraconazole on the PK of ziftomenib will be studied in patients with R/R AML with certain genetic mutations.
+In Sub-study 3, the safety, tolerability, and MBED/RP2D of ziftomenib will be studied in patients with R/R KMT2A-rearranged (KMT2A-r) ALL (Phase 1a dose escalation).
+These parameters will be investigated further for the RP2D in a Phase 1b dose-validation/cohort expansion part of the sub-study.
+In Sub-study 4, the clinical activity of ziftomenib will be studied in patients with R/R AML with certain genetic mutations.

 Notice